NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-4.3.md

 * msbuild /t:pack fails with The "DevelopmentDependency" parameter is not supported by the "PackTask" task - [#5584](https://github.com/NuGet/Home/issues/5584)

-* Restore on .NET Core 2.0 project imports .NET Framework 3.5 package targets - [#5149](https://github.com/NuGet/Home/issues/5149)

-* [Test Failure] Some projects can't be created after installing NuGet client 4.3.0-preview1-2462 (Insertable) under dev folder - [#4952](https://github.com/NuGet/Home/issues/4952)

-* msbuild /t:restore refuses to restore one particular project from a solution - [#4845](https://github.com/NuGet/Home/issues/4845)
+* dotnet Restore (& therefore msbuild /t:restore) skips projects with an explicit solution project dependency [#4578](https://github.com/NuGet/Home/issues/4578)

 * Directory structure for content files flattened if not adding Windows directory separator at the end of PackagePath - [#4795](https://github.com/NuGet/Home/issues/4795)

-* Pack targets don't support setting developmentDependency - [#4694](https://github.com/NuGet/Home/issues/4694)
+* netcore projects don't support setting as developmentDependency - [#4694](https://github.com/NuGet/Home/issues/4694)

 * RestoreManagerPackage being loaded synchronously which blocked UI thread and deadlocked VS - [#4679](https://github.com/NuGet/Home/issues/4679)

 * If your solution has projectreferences that refer to the same project, with different casing, restore may not work.
 This also affects different relative paths, without a difference in casing - [#4574](https://github.com/NuGet/Home/issues/4574)

-* Executables restored from NuGet packages are no longer executable with .NET Core "2.0" - [#4424](https://github.com/NuGet/Home/issues/4424)
+* Executables restored from NuGet packages are no longer executable with .NET Core 2.0 - [#4424](https://github.com/NuGet/Home/issues/4424)

 * NuGet.exe swallows details of exception when parsing solution file - [#4411](https://github.com/NuGet/Home/issues/4411)